towolf/towolf.github.com/docs/PsychDemos/VideoOfflineCaptureDemo.markdown

 title: VideoOfflineCaptureDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-Demonstrate use of built\-in [GStreamer](/docs/GStreamer) video capture engine to capture first into memory, then retrieve corresponding video textures after end of capture.
+Demonstrate use of built-in [GStreamer](/docs/GStreamer) video capture engine to capture first into memory, then retrieve corresponding video textures after end of capture.

 VideoOfflineCaptureDemo\(\[fullscreen=0\]\[, fullsize=0\]\[, roi=\[0 0 640 480\]\]\[,deviceId=0\]\)

-VideoOfflineCaptureDemo initializes the first attached and supported camera on your computer \(e.g, the built\-in iSight of Apple Macintosh computers\), then records video from it into memory until you press a key.
+VideoOfflineCaptureDemo initializes the first attached and supported camera on your computer \(e.g, the built-in iSight of Apple Macintosh computers\), then records video from it into memory until you press a key.
 It then fetches and displays all previously recorded images, then quits.
 Abort display by pressing any key on the keyboard.

-By default, the maximum supported framerate is requested and the timecode and interframe interval of each captured image is displayed in the top\-left corner of the display.
+By default, the maximum supported framerate is requested and the timecode and interframe interval of each captured image is displayed in the top-left corner of the display.

 See also ImagingVideoCaptureDemo, VideoDelayloopMiniDemo and a few other nice demos.

 # Optional parameters:

-'fullscreen' If set to non\-zero value, the image is displayed in a fullscreen window, as usual, otherwise a normal GUI window is used.
+'fullscreen' If set to non-zero value, the image is displayed in a fullscreen window, as usual, otherwise a normal GUI window is used.

 'fullsize' If set to 1, the cameras image is scaled up to full screen